thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 )
 ```

-It sounds like magic but if we look at the Interceptor code all it does is interacting with OTel SDK's propagators to inject and extract data from an outgoing and an incoming request.
-Currently, OTel SDKs bundled with W3C Trace Context implementation as default.
+It sounds like magic but if we look at the Interceptor code all it does is interacting with OTel SDK's propagators to inject metadata to an outgoing request and extract that from an incoming request.
+Currently, OTel SDKs bundled with [W3C Trace Context](https://www.w3.org/TR/trace-context/) implementation as default.

 #### Instrumenting HTTP listener

-Instrumenting at listener level provides valuable information about how a client interacts with a REST service; we can record http related attributes in Span tags (method, path, user_agent, status code...).
+Instrumenting at listener level provides valuable information about how a client interacts with a REST service; we can record HTTP related attributes in Span tags (method, path, user_agent, status code...).

 ![Http Listener](/img/posts/2021-01-15-httplistener.png 'Http Listener')